ktomk/pipelines/README.md

                           pipeline step container to the mount point.
     --user[=<name|uid>[:<group|gid>]]
-                          run pipeline step container as current or given user/group; overrides default container
+                          run pipeline step container as current or given <user>/<group>; overrides container
-                          user
+                          default <user> - often root, (better) run rootless by default.

 Service runner options
-    --service <service>   run <service> attached to the current shell and waits until the service exits, exit status is the one of the docker run service container
+    --service <service>   runs <service> attached to the current shell and waits until the service exits, exit status is the one of the docker run service container; for testing services, run in a shell of its own or background

 Docker service options
     --docker-client <package>
-                          which docker client binary to use for the pipeline service 'docker' defaults to
+                          which docker client binary to use for the pipeline service 'docker' defaults to the
                           'docker-19.03.1-linux-static-x86_64' package
     --docker-client-pkgs  list all docker client packages that ship with pipelines and exit